lmiller1990/design-pattenrns-for-vuejs/TRULY-MODULAR-COMPONENTS-WITH-V-MODEL.md

 <datetime> with serialize and deserialize props.
 \end{center}

-`date` can be whatever you want - `serialize` and `deserialize` will be the functions that tell `<date-time>` how to handle the value.
+`date` can be whatever you want - `serialize` and `deserialize` will be the functions that tell `<date-time>` how to handle the value, which will be some kind of DateTime object.
 This pattern is generalized as the "strategy" pattern.
+A textbook definition is as follows:

+> In computer programming, the strategy pattern (also known as the policy pattern) is a behavioral software design pattern that enables selecting an algorithm at runtime.
+Instead of implementing a single algorithm directly, code receives run-time instructions as to which in a family of algorithms to use (https://en.wikipedia.org/wiki/Strategy_pattern).
+The strategy lets the algorithm vary independently from clients that use it.

+The key part is the last sentence.
+We push the onus of selecting the algorithm onto the developer.

 A diagram might make this more clear: